uipath-certification/uipath-certification.github.io/_posts/2020-9-9-flow-which-activity.md

 layout: answered-question
 author: Serge
 title: Which Activity?
-blurb: Client receives a spreadsheet containing orders.
-The orders must be input into an internal web-based order system.
-Which is the best activity to use:
+blurb: Which is the best activity to use?
 difficulty: 5
 objective: 5.2 Identify and describe the various control flow activities such as If, Switch, Break, Parallel, While, etc
 canonical: mki